saha0073/Playing-Flappy-Bird-with-Reinforcement-Learning/README.md

 * Clone this repo, and open the project in Unity.
 Here Unity 20.3 has been used.
 * Please make sure the project have ML-Agents Release 10 (1.6.0-preview), and Input System 1.1.0-preview.3 within the package manager.
 * Now open the SampleScene_AgentSetup from the Scenes folder, please check that `Flappy_11-04 (NN Model)` is loaded in the Behaviour Parameters section of the Environment/Player gameobject.
 Now hit play and the trained model should play the Flappy Bird game.

+## The logic for adding rewards during the training
+* If the bird hits the upper and lower obstacle the agent gets a -ve reward of 1.0f.
+* If the bird passes within the gap between the upper & lower obstacles it gets a +ve reward of 0.5f.
+* If the bird goes up above the upper obstacle or comes down below the lower obstacle the agent again gets a -ve reward of 1.0f.
+The performance of network can be further improved with a few modifications, such as adjusting the Raycaster, tuning the input variables.

 If you have any questions please feel free to connect with me on [Linkedin](https://www.linkedin.com/in/subhodip-saha-li/).
 Happy Learning!